 The commonhold unit

-A commonhold unit is that part of the commonhold which is owned exclusively by the unit-holder on a freehold basis; it can be a house or flat, an office or other commercial use, or even a golf course or a piece of unbuilt land within a large commonhold estate.
-The unit may include, within its definition, a garage or a parking space situated elsewhere in the commonhold, or these can be units in their own right, owned separately.
+A commonhold unit is a part of the commonhold which is owned fully by a unit-holder on a freehold basis.
+It can be a house or flat, an office or other commercial property, or even a golf course or a piece of unbuilt land on a large commonhold estate.
+The definition of a unit may include a garage or a parking space which is located elsewhere in the commonhold, or these can be units in their own right, owned separately.

-Where the unit is a flat in a block then, as with a leasehold flat, the owner-ship of a commonhold unit will usually be limited to the wall, ceiling and floor coverings and the space between them, and will not include external walls.
-In this case, like leasehold, the structure of the building, the walls and floors, are not owned as part of your unit.
+If the unit you own is a flat in a block, you will usually own the wall, ceiling and floor coverings and the space between them.
+You will not usually own the external walls.
+You will not own the structure of the building, the walls, and the floors as part of your unit.
 (This is the same as for a leasehold flat.)
 These will be included in the common parts, owned by the commonhold association.
-The common parts may also include limited-use areas, which are areas of the common parts where the use is exclusive to a particular unit-holder or unit-holders can use, or which can be used by all unit-holders but only for a specific use.
+The common parts may also include limited-use areas, which are areas of the common parts which only a particular unit-holder or unit-holders can use, or which can be used by all unit-holders but only for a specific use.

-The purpose of a limited-use area is to be able to include it within the ownership and management responsibility of the commonhold association while still providing a special use to one or more unit-holders or to restrict it to a particular use, irrespective of who uses it.
-The most useful example is a balcony to a flat; this is likely to be part of the physical structure of the building and it is sensible to reserve the responsibility for its maintenance and repair to the commonhold association rather than to the unit-holder is responsible for maintaining and repairing it.
-If the balcony is a limited-use area for the benefit of a particular unit, the unit-holder is able to have exclusive use of the balcony but responsibility for its structural maintenance remains with the commonhold association is responsible for maintaining it and the costs are shared by the commonhold community.
+The purpose of a limited-use area is to be able to include it within the ownership and management responsibility of the commonhold association, while still providing a special use to one or more unit-holders or to restrict it to a particular use regardless of who uses it.
+The most useful example is a balcony to a flat – this is likely to be part of the physical structure of the building so it is sensible that the commonhold association rather than the unit-holder is responsible for maintaining and repairing it.
+If the balcony is a limited-use area for the benefit of a particular unit, only the holder of that unit is allowed to use the balcony, but the commonhold association is responsible for maintaining it and the costs are shared by the members of the commonhold association.
 A similar arrangement could apply to an allocated car-parking space in a parking area.

-Another limited-use area could be part of the building to which the unit-holders would not normally require, or be allowed, access, such as a boiler room or lift motor room, where use will be limited to specified persons, or, perhaps a caretaker’s flat or office where use is limited to the caretaker.
+Another limited-use area could be part of the building which the unit-holders would not normally need, or be allowed, to enter (such as a boiler room or lift motor room, which only certain people would need access to), or perhaps a caretaker’s flat or office which only the caretaker would be allowed to use.

-An example of a limited-use area restricted to a certain use could be a common dustbin area, open to all unit-holders but only usable for that purpose.
+An example of a limited-use area restricted to a certain use could be a shared dustbin area that is open to all unit-holders but only for the purpose of emptying their bins.

 Setting up a commonhold

 This note provides only an introduction to the registration process.
-Land Registry Practice Guide 60 provides comprehensive guidance, details of fees and copies of all prescribed forms.
+Land Registry Practice Guide 60 provides full guidance, details of fees and copies of all prescribed forms.

-The legislation imposes certain restrictions on the land on which the commonhold may be registered.
-(The expression ‘land’ refers, of course, also to a building or buildings; the title relates to the land the building stands on, albeit that none of it may be visible.)
+By law, there are certain restrictions on the land on which the commonhold may be registered.
+(The term ‘land’ refers also to a building or buildings.
+The title relates to the land the building stands on, even though none of it may be visible.)

-- The land must already be registered, at the Land Registry, as freehold with absolute title (so a freehold building or plot registered with only ‘possessory’ title is not sufficient).
-It is a requirement that the land is registered and so, in cases where it is not, for example, where the most recent change in ownership pre-dated the requirement for registration, it will be necessary to arrange for its registration as absolute freehold title before any subsequent application can be made for the creation of a commonhold.
+- The land must already be registered at the Land Registry as freehold with absolute title (so a freehold building or plot registered with only ‘possessory’ title cannot be a commonhold).
+In cases where land is not registered, for example, where the most recent change in ownership was before land needed to be registered, the land will need to be registered as absolute freehold title before the unit-holders can apply to create a commonhold.

-The requirement that the land needs to be registered as freehold title makes clear that a commonhold may not be created out of leasehold land, however long the remaining lease-hold interest.
-Commonhold conveys a freehold interest of a unit and this cannot be done unless the land on which the commonhold is registered has full freehold title.
+The requirement that the land needs to be registered as freehold title makes it clear that a commonhold cannot be created out of leasehold land, regardless of how long is left on the lease.
+Commonhold creates a freehold interest of a unit and this cannot be done unless the land on which the commonhold is registered has full freehold title.

-- The ‘grounded’ rule: a commonhold cannot be created other than from the ground upwards; there cannot be a ‘flying commonhold’.
-In simple terms, this means that a residential commonhold cannot be created above a floor of office or shop units in a building; the whole building, down to the ground, must be one single commonhold.
-It is not possible, therefore, to create, say, two floors of commercial units as one common-hold, then two more floors of flats as a separate residential commonhold.
-There can only be one commonhold on a site; it is not possible to register a commonhold on land which is already commonhold.
+- The ‘grounded’ rule: A commonhold can only be created from the ground upwards.
+This means that a residential commonhold cannot be created above office or shop units in a building.
+The whole building, down to the ground, must be one single commonhold.
+It is not possible to create, for example, two floors of commercial units as one commonhold, then two more floors of flats as a separate residential commonhold.
+There can only be one commonhold on a site, and it is not possible to register a commonhold on land which is already commonhold.

-- Split-site commonholds: it is quite possible for a commonhold to comprise two or more sites, perhaps two pieces of land divided by a road or railway.
-As long as one Commonhold Community Statement applies to all the separate parts, they comprise one commonhold.
-However, in cases where the freeholders of the separate sites are not the same person, then any commonhold unit must be situated entirely within one site (for example, if a garage is included as part of a commonhold unit, this must be on the same site as the flat).
+- Split-site commonholds: It is possible for a commonhold to be made up of two or more sites, perhaps two pieces of land that are divided by a road or railway.
+As long as one CCS applies to all the separate parts, these parts make up one commonhold.
+However, in cases where the freeholders of the separate sites are not the same person, any commonhold unit must be situated entirely within one site (for example, if a garage is included as part of a commonhold unit, this must be on the same site as the flat).

-A commonhold may be created from scratch, as a new building or estate, or by the conversion of an existing building, already let on long leases or other tenancies.
-Two separate but similar procedures are provided:
+A commonhold can be created from scratch, as a new building or estate, or by converting an existing building that is already let on long leases or other tenancies.
+There are two separate but similar procedures for this: